ryonakae/vscode-lm-proxy/README.md

 }
 ```

-#### POST /anthropic/messages or POST /anthropic/v1/messages
+#### POST /anthropic/messages

 Sends a message request.
 This is an Anthropic Messages API compatible interface.
+Also available at `/anthropic/v1/messages`.

 ##### Request Parameters